tkw1536/highoncode.club/_posts/2016-09-28-a-rreally-bad-idea.markdown

 Looking at the documentation of the load function now, there is a way to namespace this, but it is non-obvious why one can not just assign it to a namespace by storing the output of the load call.
 It is also very difficult to just load a single variable.

-It seems that this the behavior of most of Rs code base – it seems more of a philosophy.
+It seems that this is the behavior of most of Rs code base – it seems more of a philosophy.
 Everything assumes the global namespace by default, everything else needs to be given by separate arguments.
 Of course none of this is taught in tutorials or classes – they just leave you to deal with the shitty defaults.

 In conclusion, no the title of this post is not a typo – R is just a rreally bad idea when trying to structurally write code.